gichukipaul/Data-perstistence-demo/README.md

 # Data-persistence-demo
-An iOS project to demonstrate Data persistence in Swift using UserDefaults.
+An iOS project written in Swift to demonstrate Data persistence in Swift using UserDefaults.